Port

 Notes:

-This excursion is conducted by open-air tram.
-Dress warmly in layers with a wind- and waterproof outer layer; bring gloves, a scarf and a warm hat.
+This excursion is conducted by open-air tram during May.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
 Photographing or videoing the performance is prohibited; however, the performers are available for photos directly after the show.